 As delicious as our mystery meat was, it was not very interesting to look at.
 Instead, here is a picture of something that we did not buy:

 Having satisfied our curiosity and our hunger, we hopped on to another bus and were whisked away to Ngong Ping, which is the tiny tourist village next to the Po Lin Monastery.
 The Monastery previously built and currently manages the Big Buddha statue.

 Not having much interest in the tourist town, we made our way to the Big Buddha.
 We quickly discovered two of the consequences of building a giant statue on top of a mountain: (1) you have to climb the mountain to get to the statue, and (2) no matter how far you have to go, the giant statue always looks deceptively close.
 Luckily, the bus had taken us most of the way up the mountain, so we only had to climb for a long time (as opposed to a really long time).

-Amelia wasn’t feeling so well, but luckily Eric is not afraid of conforming to stereotypes.
+The Missus wasn’t feeling so well, but luckily Eric is not afraid of conforming to stereotypes.
 With the kind of foresight that only a hypochondriac can have, he had transformed his travel bag into a small pharmacy.
 With Eric’s (and Pfizer’s) help, the whole group made it up the mountain without complaint.

 It’s hard to give a sense of scale to the Buddha.
 Suffice it to say that it’s pretty big.

 The dias beneath the Buddha houses a small museum and holy site.
 For me, it was actually the highlight of the trip; there were some really breathtaking figurines and relics.
 Unfortunately, no photos were allowed throughout the complex.